enu93/Python-Sys-Admin/README.md

 # Python-Sys-Admin
 Python Sys Admin

+This project is to solve following challenges :

 1. Write a python program that reads user information from a file and creates user accounts.
 The input file will have following format:

 FirstName;LastName;Password;UID;GID